Tutt Brothers: Biography

 Salem Tutt Whitney was born in Logansport, Indiana (birth-year varies: 1869, 1875, 1876, or 1878), as was his brother J. Homer Tutt.
 They referred to themselves as brothers, and may have been half-brothers.
 Whitney originally intended to become a minister but later decided to become a performer, and left college.
 He attended the National School of Journalism and gained amateur experience in acting, comedy and writing.

 From 1888 through 1905, the brothers performed in their traveling tent show called Silas Green from New Orleans.
-The show, which ran until the 1940s, was bought by circus owner Eph Williams although the brothers never received payment.
+The show, which ran until the 1940s, was bought by circus owner Ephraim "Eph" Williams although the brothers never received payment.